Olivia Lux

-Olivia Lux (born March 14, 1994), also known as Liv Lux Miyake-Mugler, is the stage name of Fred Carlton, an American drag performer most known for competing on season 13 of RuPaul's Drag Race.
-Liv joined the House of Miyake-Mugler in November 2021 and in February 2022 announced that she would be changing her name to Liv Lux Miyake-Mugler.
+Olivia Lux (born March 14, 1994) is the stage name of Fred Carlton Bunton, an American drag performer most known for competing on season 13 of RuPaul's Drag Race and season 10 of RuPaul's Drag Race All Stars.
+Olivia joined the House of Miyake-Mugler in November 2021 and in February 2022 announced that she would be changing her name to Liv Lux Miyake-Mugler when referred to in the ballroom scene.

 Career

-Liv grew up in Buena Vista Township and nearby Vineland.
+Olivia grew up in Buena Vista Township and nearby Vineland, New Jersey.
 She graduated from Montclair State University.
+She moved to Bushwick, New York in 2018.

-Liv competed on season 13 of RuPaul's Drag Race under the name of Olivia Lux.
+Olivia competed on season 13 of RuPaul's Drag Race.
 She placed in the top five, losing her spot in the finale after losing a lip-sync to Kandy Muse.
-On the second episode of the season, Liv placed in the top, but lost the lip-sync for the win to Symone.
-In the sixth and seventh episodes of the season, Liv won the main challenges, winning two cash prizes of $5,000.
+On the second episode of the season, Olivia placed in the top, but lost the lip-sync for the win to Symone.
+In the sixth and seventh episodes of the season, Olivia won the main challenges, winning two cash prizes of $5,000.
 She became a member of the House of Miyake-Mugler who won season 2 of Legendary, and made her debut in the competitive ballroom scene in 2021.
 She was also cast in X-Mas X-Travaganza - Shantay You Sleigh in 2021.

+In April 2023, Olivia announced on her Instagram and Twitter that she was cast as the role of Angel in Paper Mill Playhouse's production of Rent, running from June 7 to July 2, 2023.

+On April 23, 2025, Olivia Lux was announced as one of eighteen former Drag Race contestants participating in the tenth season of RuPaul's Drag Race All Stars.

 Personal life

-Originally from New Jersey, Liv Lux lives in Brooklyn, as of 2021.
+Originally from New Jersey, Olivia Lux lives in Brooklyn, as of 2023.
 She dances, sings, and writes music.
 Her original drag name came from Olivia Pope from Scandal, and the Latin word for light.